Teen Bulimia Nervosa Treatment, What Is It?

-Teen Bulimia treatment involves first intervening in the teen’s relationship with food, and end the cycling of binging and purging.
+Teen Bulimia treatment involves first intervening in the teen’s relationship with food, and ending the cycling of binging and purging.
 Therapists do this while providing support, oversight, and boundaries that assure teens begin getting proper nutrition.
 Though cutting off the binging and purging cycle can prove difficult at first, often teens begin to sense some relief in a therapist’s oversight of what they eat, as opposed to feeling controlled by their compulsive eating behaviors.

 Therapists simultaneously help teens to evaluate their relationship with food and discuss any possible stressors or conflicts in life which might be triggering them to over-eat, and/or have negative perceptions of themselves.
 Through several different approaches of talk therapy, therapists work with teens to help identify false belief systems they may have and work to replace them with positive, healthy messages.
 This can provide the foundation for teens to begin rebuilding confidence and a stronger sense of self, independent of their physical appearance.